Petition for Appointment of Conservator

 7.1 Indemnification

-Guardian shall be liable personally for willful misconduct, gross negligence, or breach of fiduciary duty.
-To the extent permitted by law, Guardian may seek indemnification from the estate for reasonable expenses incurred in good-faith administration.
+Conservator shall be liable personally for willful misconduct, gross negligence, or breach of fiduciary duty.
+To the extent permitted by law, Conservator may seek indemnification from the estate for reasonable expenses incurred in good-faith administration.

 7.2 Bond Requirement